• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Caesars lobby PictureReproduction statue depicting Julius Caesar in lobby.
 Image: NewJerseyAlmanac.com

-• Named second-best AC casino-hotel 2021 by TripAdvisor.com (behind only Borgata); #3 (behind Hard Rock and Borgata by US News & World Report> Parent company formed 2020 through merger of Caesars Entertainment, Inc. and Eldorado Resorts, Inc. to create largest gaming company in US using name Caesars Entertainment with gaming brands including Caesars Palace®, Harrah’s®, Horseshoe®, Eldorado®, Silver Legacy®, Circus Circus® Reno and Tropicana®, among others> Now operates Tropicana, Caesars, and Harrah's in Atlantic City> Caesars Entertainment emerged from bankruptcy October 2017, Eldorado had previously acquired Tropicana in Atlantic City> Like sister hotel Caesars Palace in Las Vegas, Caesars AC design and marketing features ancient Roman theme, dimly-lit lobby highlights reproduction classical Roman columns and statues> Second AC casino licensed after Resorts, opened in 1979 as Boardwalk Regency, initially as renovation of 11-story Howard Johnson's Regency Motor Hotel, name changed in 1987 to Caesars Atlantic City, subsequent renovations largely replaced original structure, added Roman facades, newly-built tower, Circus Maximus Showroom, one of largest theaters in AC, site of top-line concerts, boxing, wresting>t Announced plan to start work in 2022 on new theater and resident show due to open in first quarter of 2023. will incorporate facade of former Warner Theatre from 1929 currently part of casino’s exterior facing Boardwalk> Skybridge over boardwalk connects hotel second floor to The Playground shopping and dining pier over beach with ocean promenade> Dining includes Nobu prominent Japanese chain; Gordon Ramsay Pub & Grill (pub menu features Scotch Eggs, Shepherd’s Pie, Ale-Battered Fish & Chips, Beef Wellington); Morton's The Steakhouse; (one of 78 locations)> Nightlife venues include Toga Bar> Other amenities Qua Baths & Spa with 15 treatment rooms, Roman-themed interior baths, adjacent outdoor pool and bar> Rooftop outdoor pool open during summer, guests also have access to Bally's indoor pool
+• Named second-best AC casino-hotel 2024 by TripAdvisor.com (behind only Borgata); #3 (behind Hard Rock and Borgata by US News & World Report> Parent company formed 2020 through merger of Caesars Entertainment, Inc. and Eldorado Resorts, Inc. to create largest gaming company in US using name Caesars Entertainment with gaming brands including Caesars Palace®, Harrah’s®, Horseshoe®, Eldorado®, Silver Legacy®, Circus Circus® Reno and Tropicana®, among others> Now operates Tropicana, Caesars, and Harrah's in Atlantic City> Caesars Entertainment emerged from bankruptcy October 2017, Eldorado had previously acquired Tropicana in Atlantic City> Like sister hotel Caesars Palace in Las Vegas, Caesars AC design and marketing features ancient Roman theme, dimly-lit lobby highlights reproduction classical Roman columns and statues> Second AC casino licensed after Resorts, opened in 1979 as Boardwalk Regency, initially as renovation of 11-story Howard Johnson's Regency Motor Hotel, name changed in 1987 to Caesars Atlantic City, subsequent renovations largely replaced original structure, added Roman facades, newly-built tower, Circus Maximus Showroom, one of largest theaters in AC, site of top-line concerts, boxing, wresting> New theater opened 2023. incorporated facade of former Warner Theatre from 1929> Opened March 2024 new upscale 80-room section Nobu Hotel Atlantic City on top three floors of existing hotel, partnership with prominent Nobu hotel-restaurant group which also operates Nobu Japanese restaurant in hotel, other restaurants include Gordon Ramsay Pub & Grill, Morton Steak House, Superfrico Italian, Kwi Noodle House> Skybridge over boardwalk connects hotel second floor to The Playground shopping and dining pier over beach with ocean promenade> Other amenities Qua Baths & Spa with treatment rooms, Roman-themed interior baths, adjacent outdoor pool and bar> Rooftop outdoor pool open during summer, guests also have access to Bally's indoor pool

 * Ratings & reviews::TripAdvisor.com, US News & World Report